1css/Shopping-Cart/README.md

 This is a full-stack shopping cart project with a React (Vite) frontend and a Node.js backend.

 > Note: This project uses MongoDB with local storage.
 Ensure MongoDB is installed and running on your system.
+[How to install](#install-mongodb)

 ## Installation